thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 <!--
 🧹👆
 The section on `find` is in the wrong place, it should belong to "Writing interactors".
+  - done
 In its place it would be good to have a section on using `find` to scope interactors, this is challenging since we don't currently have any built-in interactors which lend themselves to scoping, but there is one interactor we could easily add which would work well for scoping: `Fieldset`!

+min: he says 'in its place' as in we keep it in both places but i think it makes most sense to introduce it as a method to be used when creating an interactor as that was suggested to be its main use. so if we introduce it here first, we can just tag it with "oh and hey, you can also use it in tests like this". idk. given how short this is, i think we can just keep it all together in one section.
 -->

 ## Common questions